Alvaro-LJ/CSM/README.md

 # <img src="man/figures/Sticker.png" width="60" style = "align-items: center"> Comprehensive Spatial Methods (CSM)
 **Summary:** CSM is an R package designed as a toolbox to analyze spatially resolved tissue data.
-To see a demo of CSM capabilities please see related [*publication*](publicationURL).
+To see a demo of CSM capabilities please see the related [*publication*](publicationURL).

-## What you will find in this Repository (Folder description)
+## What you will find in this Repository
 + [Requirements and installation](#Main-features-and-requirements)
 + [Main outline of CSM](#Main-outline-of-CSMs)
 + [Publication and associated datasets](#Publication)